scoulomb/home-assistant/2025-new-gen-setup/Flint3-router-setup.md

 We can replace ISP SFR Box by using Open WRT

-This avoids full control and avoids setup of double NAT :) !
+This allows full control and avoids setup of double NAT :) !

 ```text
 Fiber — pon —> ONT — Fiber / ETH —>  Flint 3 WAN —> ETH SWITCH / Wifi —> client